igorwaw/advent15/README.md

 #### Day 6: Probably a Fire Hazard

 Now that's more like it!
 The instruction only said to count how many lights are lit, but I couldn't resist the temptation to add visualization.
+It's updated on every iteration for part1, but for part2 it's only updated once in the end (it would slow the calculations too much).

 #### Day 7: Some Assembly Required